 Tamika began playing organized basketball at age four, and by high school she was one of the top players in the country.

-She led her team to four straight state championships and was named National High School Player of the Year in 1997.
+Not surprisingly, with such skills, she led her team to four straight state championships and was named National High School Player of the Year in 1997.

 Tamika Catchings: College Career